Aleksei Aleksandrovich Grechkin: World War II

 During the first months after Operation Barbarossa, the 22 June 1941 German invasion of the Soviet Union, Grechkin was tasked with organizing the construction of the Mius defensive line, which protected Rostov-on-Don.
 From 3 August to 4 September, he was the acting commander of the North Caucasus Military District.
 Grechkin became commander of the 56th Army operational group in October, leading it in the defense of Rostov, which ended in a retreat from the city.
 In conjunction with the 9th Army and the rest of the 56th Army, the operational group was able to recapture the city during the subsequent Rostov Offensive.
 He became the deputy commander of the 24th Army in June 1942 and took command of the 318th Rifle Division in August 1942.

 In December, Grechkin became commander of the 16th Rifle Corps, then the landing troops of the 18th Army.
 During February 1943, he led the 18th Army operational group tasked with organizing and training amphibious assault troops south of Novorossiysk.
 In June, Grechkin was appointed commander of the 9th Army, which he led during the Novorossiysk-Taman Operation in September and October.
 In October, he was promoted to lieutenant general and a month later transferred to command the 28th Army, which Grechkin commanded in the Nikopol–Krivoi Rog Offensive and the Bereznegovatoye–Snigirevka Offensive.

 In May 1944, he was appointed deputy commander of the 3rd Baltic Front, and in this position served in the Pskov-Ostrov Offensive.
 In August 1944, Grechkin was given command of a force consisting of the 128th Rifle Division and 191st Rifle Division.
 On 16 August, Grechkin's force landed at Mehikoorma and established a bridgehead as part of the Tartu Offensive.
 He subsequently participated in the Riga Offensive.
 In October, the front was disbanded and Grechkin was placed at the disposal of the Main Personnel Directorate of the People's Commissariat of Defense.
 In April he was placed at the disposal of the 1st Ukrainian Front's military council, and at the end of the war Grechkin took command of the front's 48th Rifle Corps.

 Postwar

 After the end of the war, Grechkin continued to command the 48th Rifle Corps, which became part of the Lvov Military District.
-In May 1946 he took command of the 73rd Rifle Corps in the Carpathian Military District, and from October 1946 was assistant chief of the Vystrel commanders improvement courses.
+In May 1946 he took command of the 73rd Rifle Corps in the Carpathian Military District, but was relieved of command in July and from October 1946 was assistant chief of the Vystrel courses.
 In February 1951, he became head of the special department for accelerated training at the Military Institute of Foreign Languages, and retired in June 1954.
 Grechkin lived in Moscow and died there on 30 August 1964.